LisBerndt/zap-mcp-server/PODMAN.md

 - Podman and Podman Compose installed
 - At least 4GB RAM for the container
 - Ports 8080 and 8082 available
+- Firefox ESR installed in container (for AJAX scans)

 ### Installing Podman Compose